How to Have a Memorable Family Vacation in Northwest Florida

 6. Look at those dolphin jump.
 Don’t leave Fort Walton Beach just yet.
 The Gulfarium Marine Adventure Park beckons with its dolphin shows and touch tanks.
 This is a great stop for families with small children because so many of the exhibits are at kid level.
 A walk along the Expedition Trail promises encounters with turtles, tortoises, baby alligators and birds.

-7. For adventurous eaters.
-A stop in Apalachicola is all about oysters and the quaint Big Bend town is well worth a day trip from your beach accommodations.
-Apalachicola is the center of the state’s oyster industry and there is no lack of restaurants featuring the shellfish, raw or cooked.
-Maybe it’s just the adults who want to try the local seafood, and there’s plenty of it beyond oysters.
+7. For seafood eaters.
+A stop in Apalachicola is all about seafood and the quaint Big Bend town is well worth a day trip from your beach accommodations.
+There is no lack of restaurants featuring the fruits of the sea.
 Kids don’t like seafood?
 Chicken fingers and burgers will be on all the menus.
 But maybe, just maybe, you’ll be awakening the taste buds of the next great food critic.

 8. An island adventure.
 Not far from Apalachicola is St. George Island, a beautiful barrier island sandwiched between Apalachicola Bay and the Gulf of Mexico.
 Here families can play hard, relax hard and get a real dose of Real Florida.
 Get the kids to climb the 92 stairs to the top of the Cape Saint George Lighthouse built in 1852 or bike the 17-miles of paved paths through the island.
 There are fishing excursions or kayak rentals for those who want to get out on the water.
 Dolphin tours and sunset cruises are fun for kids.
 And then there’s the beach.